-Individuals filing Freedom of Information Requests are asked to submit a letter to Donna Young, City Clerk of North Augusta.
+Individuals filing Freedom of Information Requests are asked to submit a letter to Sharon Lamar, City Clerk of North Augusta.
 All requests are to be dated and signed.
-Requests may be faxed at 803.441.4203; mailed to the City of North Augusta, Attention Donna Young, City Clerk, P. O. Box 6400, North Augusta, SC 29861; or hand delivered.
+Requests may be faxed at 803.441.4203; mailed to the City of North Augusta, Attention Sharon Lamar, City Clerk, P. O. Box 6400, North Augusta, SC 29861; or hand delivered.
 Hand delivered requests should be left in the Office of the City Clerk located on the 3rd floor of the Municipal Center, located at 100 Georgia Avenue, North Augusta, South Carolina.

 Please include the following information in your request: